 Just these two cases decided within the last two years are prime examples of the pitfalls of failing to provide professionally translated Employee Handbooks to all employees in whatever languages they speak.

-Contact our legal translation service for assistance with employee handbook translation services into Spanish, Somali, Amharic, Burmese, Russian, Arabic, Korean, French, Haitian Creole, and other languages and with on-site interpreting services for human resources and company meetings.
+Contact our legal translation service for assistance with employee handbook translation services into Spanish, Somali, Amharic, Burmese, Russian, Arabic, Korean, French, Thai, Haitian Creole, and other languages and with on-site interpreting services for human resources and company meetings.